Clinical trials are an important way we improve how we treat cancer. You may hear about them as an option for you. This fact sheet will help explain:

 How might this study affect my daily life?

 Who will pay for the treatment?
 Will the trial, or my insurance, cover all or part of it?

 How Do Clinical Trials Work?

-As a patient in a clinical trial, you always have the right to leave a trial at any time for any reason.
-All patients have that legal and ethical right to cancel their participation at any time.
-Your doctor will also be in communication with the trial, and if it seems that the treatment is not working, the physician and patient together may decide to leave the trial.
+You always have the right to leave a trial at any time for any reason.
+All patients have the legal and ethical right to cancel their participation at any time.
+If it seems that the treatment is not working, the physician and patient may together decide to leave the trial.

 Each clinical facility has a committee called an Institutional Review Board (IRB).
 An IRB includes doctors, nurses, lawyers and people affected by cancer.
 The IRB reviews each clinical trial on a regular basis to make sure it is safe, ethical and is carried out properly.